26012 Marguerite Pkwy, Suite 0, Mission Viejo, CA 92692

 Vertigo, Limping, or Other Behavioral Changes

 If your pet is experiencing vertigo (dizziness), demonstrates limping, or displays any other major physical or behavioral changes, we recommend that you seek immediate emergency vet care for them.
-Emergency vets, especially ones like ours, who are animal neurologists, will help determine what is causing this change and administer appropriately.
+Emergency vets, especially ones like ours, who are animal neurologists, will help determine what is causing this change and administer care appropriately.

 Of course, this is not an exhaustive list of reasons why your pet may need emergency medical attention.
 You know your pet best.
 If you think they may need emergency care, please don’t hesitate to give us a call at BrightCare Emergency Room in Mission Viejo.